-In addition to the meetings mentioned above, for the third consecutive year, the board has held a meeting to discuss the Group's strategy.
-In 2008 this took place on 20 and 21 September.
+In addition to the ordinary meetings, for the fourth consecutive year, the board has held a meeting to discuss the Group's strategy.
+In 2009 this took place on 18 and 19 September.
 The agenda was divided into three sections:

-- The positioning of Santander in a global financial and economic environment. - Management priorities for organic growth during 2008-2009. - Capital management and portfolio management.
+- Positioning of Santander in a global financial and economic environment. - Management priorities by business unit for 2010. - Regulatory framework, capital, liquidity and the Group's business portfolio.